TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Transport

 Although Istanbul’s Metro is clean and efficient, its network is limited.
 Ferries are an atmospheric way to save time if you're going between Europe and Asia, but you'll probably be using buses most of the time.
 The intercity bus network is extensive, but due to traffic it's often VERY slow.
-It'll take time before you can look at a bus and know exactly which one will take you where you need (they post their destinations on the front and side), but luckily the IETT has a wonderful website, in English, which has detailed information on every bus route.
+It'll take time before you can look at a bus and know exactly which one will take you where you need (they post their destinations on the front and side), but luckily the IETT has a wonderful website, available in English, which has detailed information on every bus route.

 To find exactly which bus, tram or ferry will take you where you want to go you can use Google.
 Simply type the business or address you're seeking into Google maps and ZOOM in.
 On the map near your destination you will find a transportation icon, along with the name of the bus/metro/ferry stop.
 Look up this stop on the IETT website and it will tell you every bus which goes there, and at what time.
 All these transportation services are cheap (One way: about $1 if bought in bulk, or 50 cents for students).